Claire Dean

 Pisac

-Just half an hour away from Cusco is the small town of Pisac.
-Situated in the Sacred Valley, you will find traditional Peruvian life, with locals wearing colorful clothing among its cobblestone streets.
-The striking Inca terrace on the mountainsides are a sight to behold that head up to the archaeological site.
+Pisaq is a small town known for its handicraft market, where you can buy textiles from people living in Pisaq but also from nearby communities.
+The market is so famous for handmade clothes, handbags, and backpacks that a lot of travelers from Cusco come here to shop.
+Just half an hour away from Cusco situated in the Sacred Valley, you will find traditional Peruvian life, with locals wearing colorful clothing among its cobblestone streets.
+The striking Inca terraces on the mountainsides are a sight to behold that heads up to the archaeological site.
 The ruins of Pisac are open daily from 7:00 am to 5:00 pm.
 Admission is part of Cusco Boleto Turistico.
-The market in the plaza is famed for high-quality handicrafts from the region, but bargain hard to get a good deal and local families from across this part of Peru make their way to Pisac to sell and purchase their local produce.
+The principal purpose of Pisac Ruins was to protect Cusco from possible attacks and has the perfect vantage point over the Sacred Valley.
+The market in the plaza is famed for high-quality handicrafts from the region, but bargain hard to get a good deal, and local families from across this part of Peru make their way to Pisac to sell and purchase their local produce.
 Popular with shamans, yogis and spiritual travelers, this energetic town is perfect if you are planning to realign your chakras!

 Moray